IanConery/looseCode/STYLE-GUIDE.md

 When writing any block of code that is logically subordinate to the line immediately before and after it, that block should be indented two spaces more than the surrounding lines

-* We use two spaces, we do not use tabs.
-Convert your tabs to spaces.
+* My preference is to use two spaces instead of tabs.
-* Do not put any tab characters anywhere in your code.
-We use spaces, two of them.
+* Try not to put any tab characters anywhere in your code, convert your tabs to spaces.
 * Increase the indent level for all blocks by two extra spaces.
     * When a line opens a block, the next line starts 2 spaces further in than the line that opened